-Efforts at securing information relating to missing Americans in Laos have heretofore been focused on the Vietnamese government because a large majority of U.S. losses in Laos were in areas controlled by the North Vietnamese forces.
-As of this date, approximately 294 Americans still remain unaccounted for from Laos.
+Efforts at securing information relating to missing Americans in Laos have heretofore been focused on the Vietnamese government because a large majority of U.S. losses in Laos was in areas controlled by the North Vietnamese forces.
+As of this date, approximately 285 Americans remain unaccounted for from Laos.

 Efforts at securing information on Americans missing in Cambodia have been stymied due to relationships between Vietnam and Cambodia.
 Many unresolved cases being investigated in Cambodia require a crossing of borders from Cambodia to Laos and Laos to Cambodia.
-As of this date, approximately sixty-seven Americans still remain unaccounted for in Cambodia.
+As of this date, approximately 48 Americans remain unaccounted for in Cambodia.